-You can get down on the grass or on the floor to get your flow on, but doing it on a yoga mat is infinitely better, especially if you have sensitive joints.
+You can do downward-facing dog on the grass or child's pose on the floor to get your flow on, but doing it on a yoga mat is a welcome alternative, especially if you have sensitive joints.

 Video of the Day

 For example, if you do a lot of hot yoga and HIIT, you may want a mat with quick-drying, grippy material.
 Or if you prefer a more restorative class with lots of lying-down poses, you may want to prioritize a thicker mat.

 Here are our recommendations for the best yoga mats, plus, what other features you should consider before purchasing.

 To help you make a smart choice, we rounded up these five best yoga mats based on recommendations from Kells McPhillips, a certified yoga instructor.
 We chose these products based on criteria including:

 - Other features offered

 - Material: polyurethane, natural rubber, synthetic rubber, polyester and nylon

 - Thickness: 3mm

 It's hard to compete with lululemon's yoga products, especially this reversible mat, according to McPhillips.
 This mat has a polyurethane top coating, which provides your hands and feet an excellent grip.